A long table with diners lined along each side enjoying a holiday meal.

 “No one should feel alone at Christmas, and thanks to this community, our guests won’t.”

-In addition to the meal, guests will be offered free backpacks, hygiene supplies and other essentials, pet care, medical services and transportation assistance through the Rescue Mission’s “HOPE” vans from the city’s O and B safe camping sites and the and The Neil Good Day Center, 299 17th St., from 10:30 a.m. to 3:30 p.m.
+In addition to the meal, guests were offered free backpacks, hygiene supplies and other essentials, along with medical services and spiritual support.
+Transportation assistance was provided through the Rescue Mission’s “HOPE” vans from the city’s O and B safe camping sites and The Neil Good Day Center.

-In 2025, the San Diego Rescue Mission gave 1,319 people immediate shelter, supported 293 people in securing permanent housing, and celebrated a record-tying 160 graduates from its year-long Mission Academy Residential Program, a statement from the nonprofit read.
+In 2025, the San Diego Rescue Mission gave 1,319 people immediate shelter, supported 293 people in securing permanent housing and celebrated a record-tying 160 graduates from its year-long Mission Academy Residential Program, according to a statement from the nonprofit.